watchexec/cargo-watch/README.md

 like IntelliJ / PyCharm, you may have to disable "safe saving" as that may prevent file notifications from being generated properly.

-### Linux: If it fails to watch some deep directories but not others
+### Linux: If it fails to watch some deep directories but not others / "No space left on device"

 You may have hit [the inotify watch limit][inotify-limit].
 You can either increase the limit (instructions are on the previous link and at [this Guard